xcart/xcart-docs/_pages/kb_en/seo_and_promotion/business_promotion/discount_coupons.md

     * **Code** - Code that a buyer will need to enter at checkout to get the discount.
     * **Comment** - Comment to help you identify this coupon.
     * **Enabled** - Whether the coupon is active and can be used by customers.
 Disable the option to deactivate the coupon.
     * **Discount type** - Type of discount provided by the coupon.
 Can be expressed as a fixed amount in the store currency ("$ off"), a percentage ("Percent") or a discount for the amount of the order shipping cost ("Free shipping").
+Note that the "Free shipping" type is only available if you are using the addon "Free Shipping and Shipping freights" in your store - alongside the addon "Coupons".
     * **Discount amount** - The amount a buyer can get off their order.
 This field is only available with **Discount type** set to "$ off" or "Percent".
     * **Active from** - Coupon validity period start date.
     * **Active till** - Coupon expiration date.